Updated August 2018

 Current is picked up from the rails, so no further connections to the loco are required.

 Another view, showing a bit more detail.
 I've had to reverse the compensation on the loco chassis, by putting the side beams at the front, to give enough width to fit the motor between the frames, in the fire box.
 The motor is a small Mashima can, with a Branchlines gearbox.

 Photographs can be very cruel, but are also a useful way to check detail.
 I have now straightened out the bent lamp iron in front of the chimney, and the safety valve springs!
 I still have to adjust the relative heights of the loco and tender.

-I’ve had a few problems with this engine derailing when running in reverse, and I have finally diagnosed it as too little weight on the trailing axle - an unintended consequence of removing the weight in the firebox.
-I think I’ve fixed it by a minor reconfiguration of the tender so that in now hangs off the drawbar, adding extra weight to the rear axle of the loco.
+I’ve had a few problems with this engine derailing when running in reverse, and I diagnosed it as too little weight on the trailing axle - an unintended consequence of removing the weight in the firebox.
+I thought I’d fixed it by a minor reconfiguration of the tender so that in hangs off the drawbar, adding extra weight to the rear axle of the loco.
 However, it still has a tendency when running in reverse over the downmain-to-yard crossover (and nowhere else).
 Nothing else falls off here so it appears to be a particular combination of loco and trackwork.